nolds9/wdi_project_2/README.md

 * User Authentication and Authorization system using the gem Devise
 * Custom Flash Notifications with the gem Toastr
 * User avatar using Gravatar api
+* Transactional Emails with Mandrill API
+* Oauth login using Google

 ## User Stories